-The information disclosed for the purpose of seeking an accommodation may be used, at the discretion of the Chief Executive Officer (CEO) or their delegate, for other regulatory processes where there is a public interest in doing so.
-Such a situation arises if the information disclosed raises concerns regarding the applicant's physical or mental condition, or that they may have a disorder that would make it desirable in the public interest that they are not issued a certificate of registration or that a Term, Condition or Limitation (TCL) be placed on their certificate of registration.
-This includes, but is not necessarily limited to, use by the Registration Committee in reviewing whether the applicant can practise safely, ethically and competently.
+The information disclosed for the purpose of seeking accommodation(s) may be used, at the discretion of the Chief Executive Officer (CEO), for other regulatory processes where there is a public interest in doing so.
+Such a situation arises if the information disclosed raises concerns regarding an applicant's physical or mental condition, or that they may have a disorder that would make it desirable in the public interest that they are not issued a certificate of registration or that a Term, Condition or Limitation (TCL) be placed on their certificate of registration.
+This includes, but is not necessarily limited to, use by the Registration Committee in reviewing whether the applicant can practise safely, ethically and competently or by the Inquiries, Complaints and Reports Committee to determine whether a registrant has the capacity to practise the profession.